ot4i/perf-harness/ReadMe.md

 The top level folders in the repository are Eclipse projects.
 * Download the repository zip file and extract into a temporary directory.
 * Import the projects using the Import Wizard selecting "Existing Projects into Workspace".
-* Select the 6 projects and make sure "Copy projects to workspace" is ticked when importing.
+* Select all of the projects and make sure "Copy projects to workspace" is ticked when importing.

 This should result in you having a workspace with the following projects: